 Although majority of bodily injury claims have a relatively long tail, the majority of the claims incurred by the company are settled in the short term.
 In general, these claims involve higher estimation uncertainty.
-Notes to the Financial Statements (Continued) December 31, 2019

-28. Insurance risk management (cont'd)
+27. Insurance risk management (cont'd)